Ideological Bankruptcy: The Manipur Case

 A reflection with a focus on political ideology relating to conflict-torn Manipur, where there has been overlapping armed movements for sovereignty as well as statehood and provincial homeland demands for the last five decades and more.

-The ISIS, short for Islamic State of Iraq and Syria or Islamic State of Iraq and al-Sham, or ad-Dawlah al-Islāmīyah fī al-‘Irāq wash-Shām, in Arabic—is the latest religion-based group to capture the international attention, thanks to instant news media of the 21st century, which can be read as the powerful media of the West that can be again read as the no-hiding-time-for-the-American-obsession-for-oil news in West Asia.
+The ISIS, short for Islamic State of Iraq and Syria or Islamic State of Iraq and al-Sham, or ad-Dawlah al-IslΔmΔ«yah fΔ« al-βIrΔq wash-ShΔm, in Arabicβis the latest religion-based group to capture the international attention, thanks to instant news media of the 21st century, which can be read as the powerful media of the West that can be again read as the no-hiding-time-for-the-American-obsession-for-oil news in West Asia.
 Even a longish essay would do no justice to their onslaught over one year.

-More than fundamentalism, here we are concerned about issues related to ideology—its overflow and the lack of it.
-It is no wonder that an American terrorism expert who dismissed that ‘the group is a run-of-the-mill crime syndicate in which ideology takes a back seat to money making’ (International Herald Tribune, 7 Jan 2015).
+More than fundamentalism, here we are concerned about issues related to ideologyβits overflow and the lack of it.
+It is no wonder that an American terrorism expert who dismissed that βthe group is a run-of-the-mill crime syndicate in which ideology takes a back seat to money makingβ (International Herald Tribune, 7 Jan 2015).
 This makes sense when many people believe ideology has no place in present-day politics as contrast to economic factors.

 However, the clash of belief and the fight over the barrels of oil in the last two decades shows a different reality otherwise.
 Oil is as important as ideologies.
-An Australian National Security brief points out that ‘it (the Islamic State) is an Iraq- and Syria-based Sunni extremist group and a former al‑Qa'ida affiliate that adheres to the global jihadist ideology.
-It uses a combination of threats, incentives and ideology to recruit new members, including a sophisticated social media campaign in several languages.’
-If we look at the big picture, we can also observe the clash between the ideologies of Christianity and Islam as much as between their political and economic systems.
+An Australian National Security brief points out that βit (the Islamic State) is an Iraq- and Syria-based Sunni extremist group and a former alβQa'ida affiliate that adheres to the global jihadist ideology.
+It uses a combination of threats, incentives and ideology to recruit new members, including a sophisticated social media campaign in several languages.β If we look at the big picture, we can also observe the clash between the ideologies of Christianity and Islam as much as between their political and economic systems.

 We can safely conclude that ISIS relies heavily on ideologies for the better or worse.
 This is in no way rationalising its violent means to achieve political ends.
 Violence sucks, period.
 To cite another example, it was after the First World War that we saw the mass establishment of nation-states and the spread of nationalism even if it took nearly two and half centuries for the Westphalian System to take a shape.

-‘When we are shown scenes of starving children in Africa, with a call for us to do something to help them, the underlying ideological message is something like: “Don’t think, don’t politicise, forget about the true causes of their poverty, just act, contribute money, so that you will not have to think!’
+βWhen we are shown scenes of starving children in Africa, with a call for us to do something to help them, the underlying ideological message is something like: βDonβt think, donβt politicise, forget about the true causes of their poverty, just act, contribute money, so that you will not have to think!β

-Between history and contemporary and the ‘Ideology’
+Between history and contemporary and the βIdeologyβ

 History shows a bulk of political ideologies are modern, and those are not more than two hundred years old at the most.
-Even the very term, attributed to Frenchman Antoine Destutt de Tracy, that is a rendition of his ‘idéologie’, and which carries a series of interpretations, was used for the first term just before the French Revolution in late 1800s.
+Even the very term, attributed to Frenchman Antoine Destutt de Tracy, that is a rendition of his βidΓ©ologieβ, and which carries a series of interpretations, was used for the first term just before the French Revolution in late 1800s.
 It is human nature to ignore the obvious, so is our disregard for ideology, taking for granted, though it is a given that it exists ceaselessly in the background: both in our private and public spaces.
-It can be generally summed up in two lines: it is a set of ideas that make up our actions and aspirations; and it fashions our worldviews ranging from the local to the global.Politically, an ideology defines how a society maintains its relation to work optimally and how we can pursue the goals for common good.
-In another word, two factors constitute a political ideology.
-First, it is the goal on how a society should be organised and second, it is the ways to achieve the ends.
+It can be generally summed up in two lines: it is a set of ideas that make up our actions and aspirations; and it fashions our worldviews ranging from the local to the global.We are focussing on this later type of ideology: of the political.
+In particular, we will delve into the paucity of ideologies relating to conflict-torn Manipur, where there has been overlapping armed movements for sovereignty as well as statehood and provincial homeland demands for the last five decades and more.
+And this is most ostensible from the government, the parallel government and the constant variable of general mass.

 It is an open secret how individuals prevail over a group when it comes to diurnal politics of the day in Manipur.
 Any election time shows this phenomenon clearly.
 A portion of the blame goes to the people who are blinded with the promises of democracy, but the majority of the issues owes to the supposedly elected representatives, who are drunk with power and trapped in its own net of possession and plunder and daylight robbery and gross shamelessness and utter ineptitude.